By Daniel Alphonsus

 The first method, process compliance, is verifying that appropriate structures are established and processes are complied with.
 Essentially this involves establishing a criteria for platform membership (think of the NYSE listing requirements or ISO standards) and using independent auditors to verify compliance.
 For example, an auditor could ask for proof to demonstrate that an article had been fact-checked before publication, and then look at the fact-checking paper trail too.
 Or the auditor could interview the staff to ensure that a source’s claim has been cross-verified by another reporter.

-The second method is observing behavior.
+The second method is observing behaviour.
 By sampling a newspaper’s content, subjecting it to fact-checks and using statistical methods to extrapolate from the sample to the quality of a newspaper’s content as a whole, one can separate the sheep from the goats.
 This is standard operating procedure is used to prevent actual deaths.
 Randomized sampling for quality control and detection is de rigeuer in product testing, construction and border control.

 By contrast, it’s striking that Facebook, Google and Twitter’s standards and verification procedures for allowing news-content on their platforms are effectively non-existent.
 They certainly much looser than listing on the New York Stock Exchange, joining the World Trade Organization or avoiding sanctions by proving to the International Atomic Energy Authority you aren’t developing nuclear weapons.
 For example, suppose a firm wants to list on the New York Stock Exchange, or even the tiny Colombo Stock Exchange.
-This requires letting in auditors to pour over your company’s most intimate financial laundry, implementing corporate governance requirements that determine who can sit on your boards and established specificed processes for making decisions.
+This requires letting in auditors to pour over your company’s most intimate financial laundry, implementing corporate governance requirements that determine who can sit on your boards and established specified processes for making decisions.
 In other words, there is a clear criteria for membership and means for verifying compliance, such as auditing and whistleblowing.

 Coming back to Chamath’s question of a business model for truth, the first problem is payment, even the cheapest of these options needs money.
 Newspapers themselves are in no position to pay for this public good.
 The second problem is generating the incentives for social media giants to use the ratings.
 Their altruism can’t be trusted: the stakes are too high and, after all, they’ve done a dismal job already.